-- hides sensitive account information from view.
+- Hides sensitive account information.

 Who should use the Global Settings Lock?